Bubblin-Superbooks/the-romance-of-lust/README.md

 ### MANUSCRIPT (this repo)

-The manuscript on this repo has been generated programmatically using [Bookiza Abelone](https://bookiza.io), [h2s](https://github.com/bookiza/h2s) and a few other markup sanitization libraries.
+The manuscript on this repo has been generated programmatically using [Bookiza Abelone](https://bookiza.io), [h2s](https://github.com/bookiza/h2s) and a few other sanitization libraries.

-:point_right: Note, this git repository is the `manuscript` while the book is _live_ and served hot on the url provided on top.
-This difference in the &apos;state of work&apos; is part of the vocabulary when publishing with Bookiza.
+:point_right: As part of the vocabulary of publishing with Bookiza, this git repo is the `manuscript` whereas the reader-ready book is hosted and _live_ on the url on top.
+This difference in the &apos;state of work&apos; is .

 ### FULLSCREEN MODE: